My Brain Betrayed Me: Navigating Hepatic Encephalopathy

 Angie from @diagnosis_cirrhosis on TikTok explains her experiences with hepatic encephalopathy on TikTok live to thousands of other patients each week

-When I’m alone, uninterrupted, speaking only to myself, I can often compensate beautifully.
-But when hundreds of comments start flying in rapid succession and people are asking questions and the pace increases and I have to retrieve information quickly and articulate it coherently, it feels like exercising a muscle deep inside my brain that is constantly trying to outrun the ammonia.
+But when hundreds of comments start flying in rapid succession, when people are asking questions and the pace increases and I have to retrieve information quickly, organize it, answer it, and make it sound coherent in real time, it feels like exercising some deep interior muscle of my brain that is constantly trying to outrun the ammonia.

-It becomes this absurd heavyweight title fight: me versus HE.
+It becomes this absurd heavyweight title fight.
+Me versus HE.

 As though if I can just keep talking clearly enough, quickly enough, sharply enough, maybe I can outwit it.
-Which is obviously ridiculous.

-it only takes one comment.
+Because the truth is, it only takes one comment.

 “She’s talking too fast.”